solveitcodeshare/TeamCodingTips/README.md

 # TeamCodingTips
-Some tips and hints for team programming
+Some tips and hints for team programming: preparation and on the day -